technofocus-pte/azdvlpmntGHdepth/Lab Guides/Lab 1/Lab 01-Secure your repository supply chain.md

 In this hands-on lab, you will:

-- Enable Dependency Graph: Enable and verify the dependency graph feature in your repository settings to visualize your project's dependencies.
+- Enable Dependency Graph: Enable and verify the dependency graph feature in your repository settings to visualise your project's dependencies.

 - Add a New Dependency: Add a new dependency to your project and ensure